skramm/homog2d/docs/homog2d_Polyline.md

 pc.set( vec2 );
 ```

-The minimum size is 2 points, a Polyline of 1 point is not legal.
+The minimum size is 2 points, an object of 1 point is not legal.
 Thus, this will throw:
 ```C++
 std::vector<Point2d> vec{ {0,0} };